kumahq/kuma/UPGRADE.md

 ### Universal

 A `lib/pq` change enables SNI by default when connecting to Postgres over TLS.
-Make sure your certificates contain a valid CN or SANs.
+Either make sure your certificates contain a valid CN or SANs for the hostname you're using or update to `2.0.1` and disable `sslsni` by setting the `KUMA_STORE_POSTGRES_TLS_DISABLE_SSLSNI` environment variable or `store.postgres.tls.disableSSLSNI` in the config to `true`.

 ### `kuma-prometheus-sd`